-I'd never tried poached rhubarb until now, and now that I've made it I can't wait to make more of it to put on all sorts of things: ricotta toast, crepes, ice cream...there are so many delicious possibilities.
+I'd never tried poached rhubarb until now, and now that I've made it I want to make more to top all sorts of things: ricotta toast, crepes, ice cream...there are so many delicious possibilities.

-With this strawberry rhubarb recipe, I've paired the strikingly pink poached rhubarb with a rich, smooth, subtly strawberry panna cotta in a buttery shortbread crust.
+With this strawberry rhubarb recipe, I've paired the strikingly pink poached rhubarb with a rich, smooth, subtly strawberry panna cotta in an easy sweet tart dough shell.
 This is a dessert to celebrate rhubarb season in all its brief and brightly hued glory.

-Do not try to substitute flavored gelatin mix (such as Jell-O brand gelatin.)
-It usually comes packaged with food dyes and added sugar that would throw off the proportions of this recipe and affect the final outcome.
+Don't substitute flavored gelatin mix (such as Jell-O.) It usually comes packaged with food dyes and added sugar that would throw off the proportions of this recipe and affect the final outcome.

-STRAWBERRIES - Since I first made this during strawberry season, I chose to use fresh strawberries in this recipe.
+Strawberries - Since I first made this during strawberry season, I chose to use fresh strawberries in this recipe.
 You can easily substitute frozen strawberries.
-Just defrost them, drain the extra liquid, measure the quantity and proceed with the recipe as written.
+Defrost them and drain the extra liquid.
+Measure and proceed with the recipe as written.

 After baking the tart shell, I like to leave it in the tart pan until after I've added the panna cotta mixture and it has set in the refrigerator.
 The pan provides some extra protection and helps ensure that the tart shell will stay intact with all the extra handling.